 What is Dyslexia?

-The Dyslexia Association adopts the Rose (2009) definition of dyslexia:
+The Dyslexia Association adopts the Delphi Definition of Dyslexia:

 • Dyslexia is one of a family of Specific Learning Difficulties.